-08 Jul Meet Sasha Wilson – 4s Education Coordinator
+08 Jul Meet Sasha Wilson – Associate Director

-Sasha Wilson has joined Montclare this summer to take on the role of Education Coordinator for our 4s Program.
-She joins us with many years of teaching and administrative leadership experience and we couldn’t be happier!
-As she gets to know our teachers and children, I wanted to take a moment to learn a bit more about Sasha.
+Sasha Wilson has joined Montclare in 2016 to take on the role of Education Coordinator for our 4s Program and is now our Associate Director!
+She joins us with many years of teaching expertise and administrative leadership experience and we couldn’t be happier!
+Here’s a little more about Sasha…

 Sasha, what led to you Montclare Children’s School?